 Unfortunately, graduate students cannot participate in Primary Recruitment.

 Can international students participate in Primary Recruitment?

 Undergraduate, fully matriculated, international students are more than welcome to participate in Primary Recruitment, and the Continuous Open Bidding processes.
-They still have to pay full membership dues and live in the chapter house.
+They still have to pay full membership dues.

 Do I have to live on-campus for Primary Recruitment?